You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

-Woman wondering how to pay for car repairs with no money
+Woman wondering how to pay for car repairs with no money.

 The cost of owning a car can be restrictive, and many hard-working families may sometimes turn to personal loans to afford unexpected car repairs.

-You pay for the car, gas, repairs, oil changes, and insurance: by the time you get to the broken taillight or squeaky brakes, no extra money is left.
+You pay for the car, gas, repairs, oil changes, and insurance — By the time you get to the broken taillight or squeaky brakes, no extra money is left.

 But, as any family knows, life without a car is nearly impossible.
 How else will you get the kids to school and soccer practice, never mind getting to work, doing the groceries, and visiting Grandma?